Get the free pattern for making this little acorn quilt block! Perfect for sewing a fall pillow—or make a bunch for a quilt!

 I quilted it in coordinating thread on the dark brown, light brown, and white in lines that echoed the shape of the acorn.

-If you need a tutorial on how to make an easy envelope enclosure for a pillow, check out my tutorial here.
+Here’s my tutorial on how to make an easy envelope enclosure for a pillow.
 Happy fall!